Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Asymptotic Neural Tangent Kernel

-\end{prop} As $L$ goes to infinity, we thus have $\hat K^L$ becomes close to a constant matrix, i.e. $\hat K^L$ is asymptotically degenerate, making the NTK training impossible (see Role of invertibility in the NTK training in section \ref{section:ntk}).
+\end{prop} The proof of Proposition \ref{prop:ordered_chaotic_ntk} is provided in Section \ref{sec:prop:ordered}.
+It relies on the asymptotic analysis of the second moment of the gradient.

+Proposition \ref{prop:ordered_chaotic_ntk} shows that off-diagonal terms of the NTK matrix $\hat{K}^L$ converge to a constant $\lambda>0$ as the depth grows when $(\sigma_b, \sigma_w)$ is chosen to be in the ordered or chaotic phases.
 The exponential convergence rate implies that even with a small number of layers, the kernel $K^L$ is close to being degenerate.
-This suggests that even with a small number of layers, NTK training will fail, and the performance of the NTK regime solution will be no better than that of a random classifier.
-Empirically, we find that with depth $L=30$, the NTK training fails when the network is initialized on the Ordered phase.
-See section \ref{section:experiments} for more details.\\ Before moving to the results on the EOC, for the sake of simplification, we introduce the following Assumption. \begin{assumption} We assume that for all $x,x' \in \mathcal{X}$, $q^1_{\alpha,\alpha'}(x,x')$ is independent of $\alpha,\alpha'$. \end{assumption} Assumption \ref{assumption:cnn} simplifies the analysis of the NTK of CNN by linking it to that of the FFNN architecture.
-Although this is a strong assumption on the input dataset, it allows the derivation of analytic formulas for the NTK of CNN.
-We refer the reader to section \ref{appendix:assumption_cnn} in the appendix for more details.
-We will specify it clearly whenever we use this assumption.
+This suggests that NTK training fails in this case, and the performance of the NTK regime solution will be no better than that of a random classifier.
+Empirically, we find that with depth $L=30$, the NTK training fails when the network is initialized in the ordered phase (Section \ref{section:experiments}).
+However, this can be mitigated by using hyper-parameters $(\sigma_b,\sigma_w)$ in the EOC as we show in the next result.
+Before stating the results for the EOC initialization, we first introduce the following assumption on the input space of CNN. \begin{assumption} For all $x,x' \in \mathcal{X}$, $q^1_{\alpha,\alpha'}(x,x')$ is independent of $\alpha,\alpha'$. \end{assumption} Under Assumption \ref{assumption:cnn}, there exists some function $e:(x,x')\mapsto e(x,x')$ such that for all $\alpha,\alpha'$ and $x,x' \in \mathcal{X}$